 - Owner is Straightforward: If the owner neglects to discuss the problems with the property, they might still be trying to get top-dollar.
 But if they are open and honest about the quality of the house, then they might be more willing to make a deal.

 - Absentee & Vacant: An absentee owner is an owner who doesn’t live in the same city or state as the property they own.
 If the property is also vacant, they’re not making money on the property but are still, at the very least, paying property taxes.
 These types of owners commonly want to offload their property quickly.

 1. Find Your List

 Many investors choose to buy lists of motivated seller leads.
-For example, you might have the option to purchase a probate list that is pulled from courthouse records.
-Or a list of pre-foreclosures who are likely to sell in the coming two to three months.
+For example, you might be able to purchase a probate list pulled from courthouse records.
+Or a list of pre-foreclosures likely to sell in the coming two to three months.

 You must confirm the accuracy of the data.
 Some services may have data that is no longer relevant.

 2. Drive for Dollars